Islamic University in Uganda: Students

 There were many other West African students from Mali, the Gambia, famous of whom is Alieu K. Jammeh, who served as Minister of Sports under Yahya Jammeh.
 He is currently Gambia's High Commissioner to Guinea.

 There were students from Malawi, Kenya, Tanzania, Somalia, South Africa, Djibouti and Eritrea as of July 1998.

 University halls

 Currently, the university has four very competitive halls of residence.

 Umar-Khadija, the oldest, is also arguably the most successful hall of residence in sports activities.
 Two West African students were privileged to serve in high positions of the hall.
 They are Abdul Razak Abdul Hamid Musah, chairman and Anas Abubakar as the general secretary in 1998.
 Their rise to these positions was mainly because they were among three of the best table tennis players the university had ever produced.
-The third player was Dr. Asiso.
+The third player was Asiso.
 Suraqa.
 He was probably the best table tennis player on campus.
 However, the first West African Chairman of a hall of residence of the university was Nurudeen Abdul Hamid of Ali- Hafswa Hall.
 The other halls are Uth-Fat Hall and Abu-Aisha Hall.